Custody & Visitation Laws in Connecticut

 While the courts in Connecticut often favor a 50/50 split for joint legal custody, it does not necessarily favor a 50/50 split for joint physical custody.
 Moving back and forth between each parent’s home can be disruptive for the child, and the lack of stability could prove harmful.
 Instead, the courts might order sole physical custody for one parent, and appropriate visitation rights for the other parent.
 The parents are not the primary factor here, rather, it is the best interests of the child.

 Although the divorce or custody process often raises feelings of bitterness and resentment towards the other person, it is in everyone's best interest to reach an amicable agreement regarding custody and visitation.
 Once your relationship has deteriorated, you and the other parent still need to raise your children together, even though you now reside in different houses.

 Your children should not feel like they need to choose sides.
 To help alleviate this burden that children often assume, it is important that both parents work together to make your divorce as minimally disruptive on your child's life as possible.

 Speak with a Child Custody Attorney at Our Firm

 Reaching an agreement, however, is not always an option.
-In this situation, the child custody lawyers at Bauer Law Group, LLC are prepared to vigorously and aggressively litigate the issue of custody.
+In this situation, the child custody lawyers at Happy Ever After are prepared to vigorously and aggressively litigate the issue of custody.
 A child's interests are paramount to the issue of custody.
 Those interests are represented, not by the child, but by their own appointed counsel referred to as a guardian ad litem.

 Find out more about what to expect.
 Contact us now for an initial consultation.